Pennsylvania Mock Trial Competition: Closing arguments

-Scoring & Winner
+Scoring and winner

 Each member of the jury scores each part of the trial based on specific scoring categories, such as the flow of a direct examination or the effectiveness of a cross-examination.
 Each opening statement or closing argument is worth a maximum of 10 points.
 Each direct or cross-examination is also worth, at most, 10 points.
-Each witness can earn a maximum of 10 points independent of any other points from direct examination.
+Each witness can earn a maximum of 10 points independent of any other points from the direct examination.
 There is one team evaluation category scored at the end of the trial, valued at a maximum of 10 points.
 Therefore, each team can earn up to 120 points during the trial.

 On any juror's ballot, the team with more points is the winner of that scoresheet.
 Each juror indicates which team he/she would choose to win if the points of the scoresheet after any penalties are assessed, adds up to a tie.
 Each scoresheet is worth one vote.
 Whichever team receives more votes is declared the winner of the trial.
 If there is an even number of jurors and they have a split decision, the team with total points on all of the scoresheets is the winner.